karlolukic/impact-of-GDPR-on-online-tracking/README.md

 ## Description of Repository

-This repository contains the reproducible code to generate all tables and figures presented in the paper:
+This repository contains the reproducible code to generate tables and figures presented in the paper:

 **"The Impact of the General Data Protection Regulation (GDPR) on Online Tracking"**